 Bethanie is new to the staff this year, joining the athletic training team working as our Assistant Athletic Trainer for Football.
 She also covers Softball and Men's and Women's Squash.
 Bethanie completed her undergraduate education with a BS in Athletic Training from the University of New Hampshire in 2010.
 She completed her graduate work at James Madison University in 2012 with an MS in Exercise Physiology.
 During her time with JMU, she worked with the football and cheerleading teams, including the 2012 NCA National Cheerleading Championship team.
 After graduation, she continued on at JMU as a part-time instruction for their Athletic Training Education Program before joining out staff.
 Beth's professional interests include diabetes management during collegiate-level athletic participation, concussion management, and manual therapies.
 She has recently become certified in Active Release Techniques for the lower extremity.
 Beth enjoys traveling, reading, playing basketball, and spending time with family.

 Chad joins the Dartmouth staff from Minnesota State University in Mankato, MN.
-Where he earned a Master of Arts in Sports Management.
-He will be working as the Assistant Athletic Trainer working with the Women's Hockey and Men's and Women's Crew programs.
+He completed his BS there in in 2007 and earned a Master of Arts in Sports Management. in 2013.
+He will be working as the Assistant Athletic Trainer working with the Men's Basketball and Men's and Women's Crew programs.
+He recently earned his CSCS in the summer of 2014.
 Prior to his time in Mankato, Chad spent three years with the Alpena Ice Diggers in the NAHL and one year in the CJHL working with the Alpena Thunder.
 In his free time, Chad enjoys fishing, disc golf, taking in a Minnesota Twins game and spending time with his dog, Rocky.